TN 13 (02-18)

-Each PASS must have an occupational goal.
-The individual should have either a specific work goal or a description of the type of job he or she expects to have at the end of the plan.
-A PASS may specify VR evaluation as a goal if a milestone is included to choose a specific occupational goal (see SI 00870.006A.9.).
-Additionally, the occupational goal must be the earliest point on the person's chosen career path that would generate earnings sufficient to pay for the following:
+Each PASS must have a specific work goal.
+A PASS may specify vocational rehabilitation (VR) evaluation as a goal (see SI 00870.006A.9. in this section).
+If a milestone is included to choose a specific work goal (see SI 00870.006A.9. in this section).
+Additionally, the work goal must be the earliest point on the individual's chosen career path to generate earnings sufficient to pay for the following:

-living expenses that the person has at the outset of the PASS.
-If the living expenses increase due to circumstances beyond the individual's control, the occupational goal can be amended to reflect a higher income point on the career path.
-For example, the increase in expenses could be due to a decrease in food stamps or a housing subsidy because of the person's increased earnings;
+living expenses that the individual has at the outset of the PASS.
+If the living expenses increase due to circumstances beyond the individual's control, amend the plan to reflect a higher income point on the career path.
+Examples of the increases in expenses include a decrease in food stamps or housing subsidy because of the individual's increased earnings;

 all out-of-pocket medical expenses (including health insurance premiums) not subject to reimbursement; and

-The work goal should be expected to increase the individual's prospect for self-support.
-A person's increase prospect for self-support is measured in terms of higher earnings potential upon completion of the PASS.
-Higher earnings potential may exist even if the person is working in the same job.
+We expect the work goal to increase the individual's outlook for self-support.
+We measure an individual's increased outlook for self-support in terms of higher earnings potential upon completion of the PASS.
+Higher earnings potential may exist even if the individual is working in the same job.
 The individual may use the PASS to increase the number of work hours or reduce excludable work expenses (e.g., decrease job coach costs) and, thus, increase countable income for SSI purposes.

-2. Limit of one PASS per occupational goal
+2. Limit of one PASS per work goal

-An individual can have only 1 PASS for a particular occupational goal.
-A PASS (with the same work goal) may be resumed under certain conditions.
+An individual can have only one PASS for a particular work goal.
+A PASS participant may resume a PASS with the same work goal under certain conditions.
 See the requirements in SI 00870.080 for resuming a PASS.